1ssb/mangroves/README.md

 ### Binding Variables

 The `bind` method binds variables together based on specified depths and data types.
 It calculates the maximum count of variables satisfying the conditions and then creates a matrix-like structure where rows represent variables of the same type and depth.
+A binder which is a list of list can be parsed for downstream applications.

 ## Possible Applications